suyogkad/freshForecast/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE) (Note: You might need to add a LICENSE file).
+This project is open source and available under the [MIT License](LICENSE).